 The 5.5-mile Interceptor system moving downstream along the Fox River was originally built in 1977.
 The concrete pipes are currently corroding due to significantly increased acid levels over the past 5-years.
-To curb further deterioration, an interceptor system rehabilitation project to line the inside of the pipe is scheduled for construction in 2023.57 In addition, the HOVMSD is undergoing an effluent disk filtration project in the existing building to be permit compliant with the WPDES TMDL limits.
+To curb further deterioration, an interceptor system rehabilitation project to line the inside of the pipe is scheduled for construction in 2023.
+In addition, the HOVMSD is undergoing an effluent disk filtration project in the existing building to be permit compliant with the WPDES TMDL limits.
 The HOVMSD is approaching the design rated capacity for BOD and ammonia.
 Following new ultrasonic flowmeter replacements in 2020, they found the effluent is permit compliant for loadings higher than what it has been currently rated for both BOD and ammonia.
-Due to this the District conducted stress tests to evaluate the facilities loadings and rated capacities in 2022.
-The DNR will need to grant approval to modify capacity ratings if the District were to apply for a rerating.58
+Due to this the District conducted stress tests to evaluate the facilities loadings and rated capacities in 2022 and has submitted a re-rating request to the DNR proposing to increase the WWTF's maximum month design loadings.

-57 "Interceptor Rehabilitation Project", Heart of the Valley Metropolitan Sewerage District, 2022, https://hvmsd.org/interceptor-rehabilitation-project/
+&lt;sup>57 "Interceptor Rehabilitation Project", Heart of the Valley Metropolitan Sewerage District, 2022, https://hvmsd.org/interceptor-rehabilitation-project/

-58 Heart of the Valley Metro Sewerage District Compliance Maintenance Annual Report, 2021
+&lt;sup>58 Heart of the Valley Metro Sewerage District Compliance Maintenance Annual Report, 2021